nuclio/nuclio/hack/scripts/releaser/README.md

 4. Wait for the Build + Push nuclio images to finish
 6. Bump + release helm charts with the target version

 ### Pre Requisites

 1. `go mod download` - to ensure you have all go modules downloaded
 2. You are running from development, to ensure you have the very latest version of `releaser.go`
 3. if you have gpg and commit signature verification enabled:
     1. ensure you have `pinentry-mac` installed (`brew install gnupg pinentry-mac`)
     2. cd `~/.gnupg`
     3. `vi gpg-agent.conf` && add `pinentry-program /usr/local/bin/pinentry-mac`
     4. `echo "use-agent" > gpg.conf`
     5. `killall gpg-agent`
     6. now gnupg would use macOS keychain to prompt for a password and releaser would be able to use your git commands
+4. use github token to avoid API rate limiting

 ### Use cases